David F. Radcliffe

-Professor Radcliffe is the Kamyar Haghighi Head of the School of Engineering Education and Epistemology Professor of Engineering Education.
+Dr. Radcliffe has retired from Purdue and is now the Kamyar Haghighi Head of Engineering Education and Epistemology Professor Emeritus of Engineering Education.
 Dr. Radcliffe received his B.S. and M.S. degrees in mechanical engineering from the University of Queensland, and a Ph.D. in bioengineering from Strathclyde University in Scotland.

 His research focuses on the nature of engineering as a profession; how it is perceived and practiced, how it is learned especially outside the classroom, and how an engineering identity is shaped.
 Within this overall theme he has conducted research on the practice of engineering design thinking in a variety of industry settings, the creation and sharing of design knowledge in large and small firms with an emphasis on design for sustainability, engineering education as a complex system, the design and evaluation of learning environments, and on ways to foster distributed communities of research practice in engineering education.
 This research is intrinsically multidisciplinary and draws on methodologies from the humanities, social and behavioral sciences and involves collaboration with anthropologists, learning scientists, librarians, designers and architects.